kamperh/kamperh.github.io/notes/writing.md

       collaborating from a common git repository.
 The collaborator was pulling from git using the command line.
 But his editor wasn't reloading the files after a pull.
-This meant that he would pull (without getting the updates), continue to edit, and then my changes were lost the moment he saved.
+This meant that he would pull (without getting the updates in his editor), continue to edit, and then my changes were lost the moment he saved.
 I guess this is an edge case with a particular way of collaborating and editing, but it caused a lot of sadness.
 - List of figures / list of tables: Use shortened versions of the full figure/table caption, no more than one or two lines.
 A good choice for a short version would typically be the first sentence of the caption.
 You can